moccalotto/kaos/_campaign/geography.md

 This fog dissipates in the very center of the ice where visibility is perfect.
 Unlike normal fog, this fog seems shiny and radiant and can play tricks on your mind.

-The fog and the cold affect spells that involce heat and fire;
+The fog affect spells that involce heat and fire;
 such spells will temporarily have their tier increased by 1.

 * Dungeons in the ice